Tuesday, July 24, 2007

 Translation Work

-The book contains articles written by the daughters and grandchildren.
-Their stories told of very simple migrants who came from China and struggled hard to carve out a living and raise a family in Sabah.
-Nothing fantastic - just ordinary people living ordinary lives.
+The commemorative book is a heartfelt collection of articles written by the couple’s daughters and grandchildren.
+Through their stories, I came to see the lives of simple migrants from China who worked tirelessly to build a livelihood and raise a family in Sabah.
+There was nothing glamorous or extraordinary - just the quiet dignity of ordinary people living ordinary lives.

 Another West Malaysian has Left Us

-I had originally decided against employing another West Malaysian after our previous UMS-graduated engineer left us to work in Singapore.
-His reason then was that he could be closer to his girl friend who is working in JB.
-However, due to the difficulty of getting graduate engineer of quality, we had no choice but to take in another West Malaysian knowing well the risk of him leaving one day.
+I had initially resolved not to employ another West Malaysian after our previous UMS graduate left for Singapore.
+His reason then was personal - he wanted to be closer to his girlfriend who was working in Johor Bahru.
+However, given the difficulty of finding competent graduate engineers locally, we eventually had little choice but to hire another West Malaysian, fully aware of the risk that he too might one day leave.